Voice Outcomes and the Inquiry of Cough and Essentials in Swallowing Lab

 People and Places

-A number of ongoing studies are being conducted in the STRONG Lab and include investigations on prophylactic dysphagia treatment for patients with head and neck cancer, testing of new swallowing therapy exercises for improving tongue-base retraction, efficacy of thickened liquids, and assessment and cost efficacy of management of chronic cough.
+A number of ongoing studies are being conducted in the VOICES Lab and include investigations on prophylactic dysphagia treatment for patients with head and neck cancer, testing of new swallowing therapy exercises for improving tongue-base retraction, efficacy of thickened liquids, and assessment and cost efficacy of management of chronic cough.

 The ultimate goals of the lab include: